souzaMateus99/Automation.FormulaOne/README.md

 > ℹ️ Change above **imageName** to a name that you want

 #### .Net Core 3.1 (Debug/Release)
-1. To use, you will need to fill the informations in [appsettings file](src/Script.FormulaOneCalendar/appsettings.json)
+1. To use with .net core, you will need to fill the informations in [appsettings file](src/Script.FormulaOneCalendar/appsettings.json)

     ```json
     "appSettings": {